jan25/fth/README.md

 ## Game play

-You're the character who should survive the world while picking as many hearts as possible over several life times until death summons.
+As a player(add character) you should survive the world while picking as many hearts as possible over several life times until death summons.
+This is an **endless game play**, only end criteria is if you give up.

+You are allowed these game moves:

+1. Select any empty cell to walk to.
+2. Select heart to walk toward it, and pick up if you reach it.
+3. Select obstacles to clear while you have explosives left.
+4. Reach yellow key to start a new life and continue play.
+5. Select skull key to give up.

 <img src="./assets/game.png" width="443" />